Lessons From a Free Bird

 I’ve handled big identity shifts before and survived; I know you have, too.
 We know it won’t kill us.
 But, letting go hurts in a deep ache that is disorienting and makes you want to reach for something to hold on to… a metaphorical or literal anchor.
 Advice or a hug or a cookie.

+I’ve reached for the phone more than once this week, that reflexive gesture to call out for love, before you stuff the phone back in your purse.
+There’s not much to say and I wasn’t sure who to call (even though I have a phone filled with loving people in it, many whom are feeling the same way right now).
 I’d really love to talk to my mom or my sister, who I’m assuming will flutter those angel wings back and forth between where my kids are living to keep them safe.
 Or, at least that’s how I like to imagine it.
 Whether you believe in angels or not, you’ll call them in when you have to, so I’m counting on my army of angels to stay alert.

 It’s normal to grasp for what we’ve known, for what we love.
 Of course it is.
 It’s what humans do when we’re uncomfortable; we thrash around looking for comfort, only to remember that it doesn’t come from thrashing.
 How many times do we need to be told?
 Comfort comes in the quiet.
 So, you’ll find me at 7 am yoga, I suppose.